tharindu-perera/spring-tutorials/README.md

 ### What You will learn

-- You will learn the basics of Spring Framework - Dependency Injection, IOC Container, Application Context and Bean Factory.
+- You will learn the basics of Spring Framework - Dependency Injection, IOC Container, com.Application Context and Bean Factory.
 - You will understand how to use Spring Annotations - @Autowired, @Component, @Service, @Repository, @Configuration, @Primary....
 - You will understand Spring MVC in depth - DispatcherServlet , Model, Controllers and ViewResolver
 - You will use a variety of Spring Boot Starters - Spring Boot Starter Web, Starter Data Jpa, Starter Test
 - You will learn the basics of Spring Boot, Spring AOP, Spring JDBC and JPA
 - You will learn the basics of Eclipse, Maven, JUnit and Mockito
 - You will develop a basic Web application step by step using JSP Servlets and Spring MVC
-- You will learn to write unit tests with XML, Java Application Contexts and Mockito
+- You will learn to write unit tests with XML, Java com.Application Contexts and Mockito

 ### Requirements
 - You should have working knowledge of Java and Annotations.